VinceWasHere/Random-Skins/README.md

 # Description
-I'll be making sum random skins for any characters in RoR.
+I'll be making some random skins for any characters in RoR.

 FYI:
 I'm new to Blender and Unity so, do not expect crazy stuff.
 Hope you enjoy my hard work :)
+If you have any advise or want to report any issues with the skins, feel free to tell me - VinceWasHere#7220

 ## New Skins
 Just a Zenitsu skin, from the anime called Demon Slayer, for the Mercenary for the time being.
 It has some clipping issues but at least its playable lol